pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 - `Artifact Agreements` - Allows you to review, accept, and track the status of AWS agreements such as the Business Associate Addendum (BAA) or the Health Insurance Portability and Accountability Act (HIPAA) for an individual account or in your organization -

 Can be used to `support internal audit or compliance`.

 ---

-## 👀 AWS Service Catalog
-provides a ``TagOption library``.
-A TagOption is a key-value pair managed in AWS Service Catalog.
-It is not an AWS tag but serves as a template for creating an AWS tag based on the TagOption.

-The TagOption library makes it easier to enforce the following:

-– A consistent `taxonomy`
-– Proper tagging of AWS Service Catalog resources
-– Defined, user-selectable options for allowed tags

----